httplab/opman/guides/00_motivation.md

 ## Motivation

-During the life cycle of almost every Ruby on Rails application I was dealing with, there were a number of typical problems that made it difficult to investigate and fix problems and develop new features.
-These problems can be divided into three categories: code organization and style problems, system control problems, and data consistency problems.
+During the life cycle of almost every Ruby on Rails application I was dealing with, there were a number of typical issues that made it difficult to investigate and fix problems and develop new features.
+These problems can be divided into three categories: code organization and style issues, system control issues, and data consistency issues.

-## Code organization and style problems
+## Code organization and style issues

 ### Differently designed service classes